samogot/betterdiscord-plugins/v2/Quoter/README.md

 There is [support server](https://discord.gg/MC5dJdE) for all my plugins including this one.
 If you have any questions, you can ask them there.
 Also, there will be important announcements about new versions, bug fixing, etc., in case you want to keep abreast of news

 ## Changelog

+### 3.4
+- Fix crash on editing settings while plugin is disabled
+- Fix error on posting messages with qotes index out of range (ex. `::quote999::`)
+- If posting into channel is disabled - do not modify channels textarea.
+- Fix textarea classname on canary
+- Improve image quoting (there are still some issues on requoting)

 ### 3.3
 - Support default avatars in embed quotes